 Idle means pointless, unproductive – not tending to edification, unfounded, having no basis in fact!
 The Greek word for idle in Matthew 12:36 is argos (ἀργός).
 By implication, it means (among other things) lazy, barren and useless.
 This causes me to question whether or not many of us are too lazy to be disciplined with our words.

 According to Scripture people of God are not to engage in mindless talk; we aren’t supposed to just let anything fly from our lips – no matter what the circumstance.
 We’ll have no excuse when we stand before God.
 I have to examine my speech – what am I saying without thought?
 What does your self-evaluation reveal?

-Throughout Scripture, we are instructed to using words to edify instead, not destroy.
+Throughout Scripture we are instructed to use words to edify, not destroy.
 So often, however, we use words to destroy ourselves, bringing death to our lives and the lives of others.
 We use words to cultivate an atmosphere that is negative and unproductive.
 Disobedience is what we live by when it comes to our speech.

 I used to look at this passage and think, “yeah right!
 That only works for those who have “made it” to the top of the church chain.”
 I would have told you that I tried it, but it didn’t work.
 As a matter of fact, I used to believe that it would not work “for me.”

 Sadly, this is exactly what I was raised believing – that it would not work “for me.”
 God did things for some people but not unfortunate souls like me.
 With God’s help I, a recovering Negative Nelly, now have a better understanding.
 One thing I have realized is that Jesus’ words are indeed true.